metamn/react/content/blog/design-systems/index.md

 ## Before design systems

-Let's start with Google, a company with dozens of digital assets (mail, maps, search, ads, video, ...) across platforms (web, native).
+Google is a company with dozens of digital assets &mdash; email, maps, search, ads, video, ... &mdash; across all platforms &mdash; native, web, desktop.

-Before Material Design all these assets were looking almost the same, in the best case, but many times completely different.
+Before employing a design system these assets were looking more-or-less the same, in the best case, but many times completely different.

-This is where a design system comes in.
-It makes a portfolio of digital assets to look consistent.
+Material Design made the portfolio to look consistent.

 Following unconditionally and perfectly the brand design guidelines.
-Whatever the asset might be, whenever platform it might running on.
+Whatever the asset might be, whenever the platform running on.

-## How design systems work
+## What a design systems does?

-By introducing a systematic approach to reduce the cognitive load on designers.
+It offers a systematic approach to the design process to reduce the cognitive load on designers.

-Let's take for example the buttons.
+To understand the amount of the cognitive load required to design, let's take for example the buttons.
 In a simple use case we have 20 variations.

-Beside buttons a design deals with the layout, spacing, typography, navigation, responsiveness and co &mdash; all of them more complex than a button.
+Aside buttons, a design deals with dozens of other more complex patterns and components like layout, spacing, typography, navigation, responsiveness, images, animations, accessibility and more.

-This means a designer has to keep in her mental model all these information, details, nuances, settings, states presented above &mdash; which is impossible even at Google level with an infinite pool of designers.
+A designer &mdash; to be able to reason about, modify, or extend a design &mdash; has to keep in her mental model all these information, details, nuances, settings, and states.

+An impossible task even at Google level with an infinite pool of designers.

-Design systems took on the problem via the _divide et impera_ method.
+Design systems solve this challenge via the _divide et impera_ method.

-They separate design into small, independent and manageable parts &mdash; style tokens, components, sections, pages, sites, apps &mdash; and enforce consistency on the entire path.
+They separate design into small, independent and manageable parts / layers &mdash; style tokens, components, sections, pages, sites, apps &mdash; and enforce consistency on the entire path, across the entire portfolio.

+Each layer is independent, self-contained, and acts as a single source of truth for its domain.

+Each layer builds on the previous layer without the ability to modify it.

-Tokens are atomic, they describe style via pure data.
+For example, tokens &mdash; the base layer &mdash; are atomic, and their single responsibility is to describe style via pure data.

-Components build on tokens but they don't interfere with tokens in the sense they don't add any other, custom style.
+Components build on tokens but they don't interfere with tokens.
+They use tokens for styling but they can't add new, custom styles.
 If a new style element is required &mdash; first it is added to the tokens, then the component is able to use it.

-And the list goes.
-Section compose up from components but they don't create new ones.
-The same way pages compose up from sections without the chance to create new sections.

-By separation of concerns and human discipline companies with resources managed to achieve consistency and scalability across thousands of tokens, components and hundreds of sites and apps.
+This separation of concerns, augmented with strong human discipline makes consistency and scalability achievable across thousands of tokens, components and hundreds of sites and apps.

 ## Current tools and processes